kizitonwose/colorpreference/README.md

 ## Credits

-Original code belongs to [Roman Nurik](https://github.com/romannurik) of [Google](https://github.com/google), I did some additions like the view size, color shape, support-preference-v7/v14 usage, the ability to use a custom color picker and usage of inbuilt color picker outside the preference screen(more to come).
+Original code belongs to [Roman Nurik](https://github.com/romannurik) of [Google](https://github.com/google), I did some additions like the view size, color shape, support-preference-v7/v14 usage, the ability to use a custom color picker in the preference screen and usage of the inbuilt color picker dialog in any activity.
 I have also made it available as a Gradle dependency for easy usage.

 ## License

 ```
+Copyright (C) 2016 Kizito Nwose
 Copyright (C) 2016 Roman Nurik
-Copyright (C) 2016 Kizito Nwose

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.